Get insider access

 No

 The Audeze HQ app is decent.
 You can also see a video of how it works here.
 Unlike most gaming companion software, you can use it on mobile devices as well as on PCs.
-Both pieces of software offer the same level of controls and features, too.
-There are a few EQ presets for you to choose from, but you can also access the game/chat mixers, toggle the sidetone on/off, and adjust the sidetone's level.
+Both pieces of software offer the same level of controls and features.
+You can choose from a few EQ presets, but you can also access the game/chat mixers, toggle the sidetone on/off, and adjust the sidetone's level.

 Connectivity